Murder of Tina Harmon

 Tina Marie Harmon (June 9, 1969 – October 29, 1981) was a 12-year-old American girl who was abducted, raped, and murdered on October 29, 1981, after being dropped off in Lodi, Ohio.
 After the discovery of her body, she was later buried at the Maple Mound Cemetery.
-Two men were originally convicted of her murder on circumstantial evidence but were eventually released when the conviction was overturned.
-Harmon's murder was solved in 2010 when DNA from the individual who raped her was matched to Robert Anthony Buell.
+Two men were originally wrongfully convicted of her murder on circumstantial evidence, but later had their convictions overturned after new evidence pointed to Robert Anthony Buell, who had recently been arrested for rape and murder of 11-year-old Krista Harrison.
+Harmon's murder was solved in 2010 when DNA from the individual who raped her was matched to Buell, who had been executed in 2002 for Harrison's murder.